 A Summary of Medical Marijuana in Georgia

 The wonderful state of Georgia is not historically liberal in terms of allowing patients access to medical marijuana products.
-Back in 2015, Governor Nathan Deal signed HB1; a law also called the Haleigh’s Hope Act.
+In 2015, Governor Nathan Deal signed HB1; a law called the Haleigh’s Hope Act.
 It permitted access to cannabis oil with up to 5% THC.

 In May 2017, an expansion under Senate Bill 16 added another six medical conditions.
 HB65 added PTSD and intractable pain in 2018.